INTECS-ITFAC/intecs_webapp_front-end/README.md

+# NTECS Open Source - Contribution Guidelines

+## Types of contributions we're looking for :-

+People with enthusiasm to contribute to open source projects to gain knowledge and experience are welcome.
+(Read the “How to Contribute” section thoroughly before joining the project and post any inquiries regarding the above in the common slack channel)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Expectations :-
+Before we get started, here are a few things we expect from you (and that you should expect from others):

+- Be kind and thoughtful in your conversations related to the project.
+We all come from different backgrounds and projects, hence we are likely to have different perspectives on "how open source is done."
+So, be respectful of different viewpoints.

+- Open Source Code of conduct is published here <link>.
+You must go through this before participating.

+- By participating in this project, you agree to all the terms mentioned in this document.

+- Once you open a pull request, please ensure that your contribution passes all tests.
+If there are test failures, you will need to address them before your contribution is merged.

+## How to contribute :-

+If you would like to contribute, start by searching through the issues.
+After picking one,  please check whether someone else has already started working on the issue.
+If you get interested.
+Please follow the succeeding steps to make your contribution

+1. Join the slack channel which is mentioned in the project.
+2. Add a comment on the selected issue to reserve it for yourself.
+3. To know further details regarding a certain issue, you are facilitated to discuss with the mentor who is assigned to that issue through the slack channel.
+4. Fork the project to your personal account.
+5. Checkout to the “dev” branch.
+6. The issue ID should be mentioned in the commit message.
+7. When you complete a task and wish to male a pull request, make sure to mention any special comments in the pull request itself.

+## Rules :-

+## Style Guide :-

 ## Available Scripts :-

 In the project directory, you can run:

 ### `npm start`